arkency/posts/posts/2017-12-13-on-activerecord-callbacks-setters-and-derived-data.md

 ---
-title: "on ActiveRecord callbacks, setters and derived data"
+title: "On ActiveRecord callbacks, setters and derived data"
 created_at: 2017-12-13 16:02:52 +0100
 kind: article
 publish: true